gabraham/flashpca/README.md

    devtools::install_github("gabraham/flashpca/flashpcaR")
    ```

-   This fail on Windows due to symbolic link issues; in that case use
+   This may fail on Windows due to symbolic link issues; in that case use
    ```bash
    git clone https://github.com/gabraham/flashpca
    cd flashpca